Geometric multipole expansion and its application to semi-neutral inclusions of general shape: Construction of semi-neutral inclusions

-\textbf{Example 4.} In this example, we assume that the core $\Om_0$ is given by the conformal mapping Since the resulting star-shape domain has rotational symmetry of order $5$, the associated FPTs show the periodicity as stated in Lemma \ref{rotationsym}.
-Figure \ref{star_10} illustrates the level curves of the perturbed potential function for a uniform or quadratic background potential $H$.
-Figure \ref{FPT_star_10} compares the truncated sum of FPTs for the inclusions in Figure \ref{star_10}.
-Since the $2$--coated star has the smallest $\mathcal{F}_{1}^K$ and $\mathcal{F}_{2}^K$ values, it shows the best cloaking effect for a uniform background potential $H$ as drawn in Figure \ref{star_10}.
-However, if we consider the background field of degree $2$ as well, then the $1$--coated kite shows the better overall performance.
+\begin{example}\rm In this example, we assume that the core $\Om_0$ is given by the conformal mapping Since the resulting star-shape domain has rotational symmetry of order $5$, the associated FPTs show the following periodicity from Proposition \ref{rotationsym}: